 Expat Tax Benefits as a Small Business Owner

+Would it be a small business tax guide if it didn’t include tax benefits.
 As an American abroad and business owner, you can enjoy two expat tax benefits.
 They are the Foreign Tax Credit (FTC) and Foreign Earned Income Exclusion (FEIE).
 These benefits may be available to you depending on where you work and how much foreign income tax you pay.

 Also, if your host country has a Totalization Agreement with the US, you’ll be able to save more money.
 The Totalization Agreement is a law between the US and several countries around the world to prevent US citizens from double taxation.
-The US is doing what they can to lessen the burden of being double taxed for its citizens abroad.
+The US is doing what they can to lessen the burden of double taxation for its citizens abroad.

 Keep in mind: If you are a sole proprietor living abroad you will need to pay US FICA taxes.
 This is basically 15.3% of your income if you cannot claim the Totalization Treaty.